Resources

 GeoTIFFOrthomosaic

-GeoTIFF files contain geospatial raster data but most clients can't open them.
-Here's how to share orthomosaics, DTMs, and raster layers with clients who don't have GIS software.
+GeoTIFF files contain geospatial raster data, but most clients can't open them.
+How to share orthomosaics, DTMs, and raster layers without GIS.

 January 28, 2025